fibonacid/mesh_morphing/README.md

 # Mesh Morphing

-A sketch to dive deep into the inner workings of a processing 3D scene.
+A sketch I made to learn more about the inner workings of Processing and OpenGL

 ## Requirements
 - Processing 3.x